mahesh-panchal/nextflow-quarto-website/README.md

 ## Yet to explore

+- Separate the config into the necessary parts for the rendering and another part for content ordering, so new notebooks can be added without triggering recalculation of everything.
 - Can one use dynamic directives to set the container based on notebook text (and a groovy switch expression)?